kygx-legend/kygx-legend.github.com/_posts/2013-02-27-opengl-notes.md

 ---
 layout: post
 title: "OpenGL notes"
-description: "To learn and use OpenGL."
+summary: "To learn and use OpenGL."
-category:
+category: OpenGL
-tags: [OpenGL, Note]
 ---

 __INSTALL AT UBUNTU &amp; Using on C/C++__